tharik-10/sprint-0/sop_jq.md

 |----------------|----------------|-----------------|-----------------|----------------|---------------|-------------|-------------|-------------|
 | Mohamed Tharik | 2025-04-16     |     Version 1         | Mohamed Tharik  | 2025-04-16     |Priyanshu | Khushi | Mukul Joshi|Piyush Upadhyay |

+## 🎯 Purpose

+This guide explains how to install and use `jq`, a command-line tool for working with JSON data.
+It includes:

+- ✅ What `jq` is used for.
+- 🛠️ How to install it (using `apt` and manual method)
+- 🧹 How to uninstall and check the version
+- 🔍 Common `jq` commands to work with JSON

 ## 🔹 What is `jq`?
 `jq` is a lightweight and flexible command-line JSON processor.
 It allows you to slice, filter, map, and transform structured data with ease.